mikolajkalwa/nodejs-validator-benchmark/README.md

 * `organization_id` included valid UUID,
 * `requested_at` contains date time satisfying ISO 8601 norm.

-All benchmarks were performed on a MacBook Pro, using Node 20.10.0.
-The implementation can be found in [GitHub Repository](https://github.com/mikolajkalwa/nodejs-validator-benchmark).

 ### Results
-Cronometro outputs summarized tests results in a table.
+Cronometro outputs summarized test results in a table.
 More details can be obtained from the results object using the API.
-Since the benchmark included 10 000 000 samples and results were quite stable (worst-case tolerance was ± 0.14 %), I'll focus on the average time needed to validate an object.
+Since the benchmark included 10 000 000 samples and the results were quite stable (worst-case tolerance was ± 0.14 %), I'll focus on the average time needed to validate an object.

 #### Types only validation